GIS4DEV/GIS4DEV.github.io/_posts/2021-09-14-data-services.md

 4. Once I have your GitHub name, I will invite you to the [GIS4DEV](https://github.com/GIS4DEV) GitHub Organization.
 5. Accept the invitation!

+**note:** add information about new security tokens for command-line Git

 ### Twitter Developer API

 In order to query Twitter data for geospatial research, you will need an approved Twitter **developer account** and a Twitter **app**.